TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/project.md

 # Project 1: Mad Libs

 Using Python, students will use variables, input, and printing to create a Mad Lib.
-They will also practice designing a project by planning out their Mad Lib before implementing it.
+You will also practice *designing* a project by planning out your Mad Lib before implementing it.

 ## Overview
-MadLibs are a fun way to tell a story.
+Mad Libs are a fun way to tell a story.
 The story is pre-written except for a few words.
 The user fills in the words before seeing the story.
-Then the story is read off with the words given.
+Then the story is read off with the user's words mixed in!

 ## Details
 ### Behavior
-* The program will print out the title of the MadLibs story, as well as a short explanation of game play
+* The program will print out the title of the Mad Libs story, as well as a short explanation of game play
     ```
-    A Day in NYC: a MadLib.
+    A Day in NYC: a Mad Lib.
     Welcome!
 You are about to play a fantastic word game.
     I will ask you for nouns, verbs, adjectives, proper nouns and adverbs.
     Using those words I will create an unexpected story for you!
     ```
 * The program should then prompt the user to enter in nouns, verbs, adjectives, proper nouns, and adverbs !(Example running)[mad_libs_screen_shot.png]